VageeshaKarunanayake/React-Weather-App/README.md

 ## Run the image in detached mode and map port 3000 inside the container with 3000 on current host
 docker run -p 3000:3000 -d dockerized-react-weather-app

+## Weather app can be accessed at http://localhost:3000/